Cysharp/MemoryPack/README.md

 `[MemoryPackable]` can annotate to any `class`, `struct`, `record`, `record struct` and `interface`.
 If a type is `struct` or `record struct` which contains no reference types ([C# Unmanaged types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types)) any additional annotation (ignore, include, constructor, callbacks) is not used, that serialize/deserialize directly from the memory.

 Otherwise, by default, `[MemoryPackable]` serializes public instance properties or fields.
 You can use `[MemoryPackIgnore]` to remove serialization target, `[MemoryPackInclude]` promotes a private member to serialization target.
+You can use `[MemoryPackArrayLength]` to make a fixed-length array without unsafe.
+Note that this is not version-tolerant.

 ```csharp
 [MemoryPackable]